 Man Bites Dog (Rémy Belvaux, Benoît Poelvoorde & André Bonzel, 1992)

 Unlike the August Underground trilogy, this is how the cinéma vérité style should be when realising serial killer(s) on film.
 Man Bites Dog accomplishes a remarkable feat by simultaneously having me laughing and being disturbed by it.
 It's an entertaining mockumentary where a roaming film crew become complicit accomplices with their subject matter, a Beligian serial killer.
 It's a powerful commentary on film violence and how we're desensitised by it.
-A criminally forgotten film today that caused plenty of contoversy during its initial release that the tabloid press for screaming for it to be banned.
+A criminally forgotten film today which had a lot of contoversy upon its release with the tabloid press screaming for it to be banned.

 Fresh (Boaz Yakin, 1994)